 The monitoring program is a paper-based system that is managed through two different line offices: SERO and SEFSC.
-This creates a division in the management of the program, and thus all the information regarding activity in the program is not retained within a single database.
-Maintaining data across multiple datasets that are not part of a single database creates a challenge for monitoring the program in its entirety.
-While each line office effectively manages the components of the monitoring program for which it is responsible at present, this structure prevents NMFS form monitoring activity on a real-time basis, and increases the costs of monitoring the program and evaluating its performance.
-Costs could be decreased and benefits could be increased by managing the entire system through one office or in one system.
-To that end, program performance could be improved by moving to an electronic system that is managed completely by the regional office.
-The current structure of the Wreckfish program lends itself well to the electronic reporting system already in place for other Catch Share programs managed by the regional office (e.g., Gulf of Mexico IFQ programs, Highly Migratory Species' Bluefin Tuna Individual Bycatch Quota (IBQ) program, pilot catch share program for the Gulf Headboat Collaborative, etc.).
-Benefits of moving to an electronic system could results from the following:
+This creates a division in the management of the program, and thus all the information regarding activity in the program is not retained within a single location or database.
+Maintaining data across multiple datasets and locations creates a challenge for monitoring the program in its entirety.
+While each line office effectively manages the components of the monitoring program for which it is responsible at present, this structure prevents NMFS from monitoring activity on a realtime basis, inhibits analysis of the program, and increases the costs of monitoring the program and evaluating its performance.
+Managing the system in one location may decrease costs and increase management and analysis of the program.
+To that end, program performance could be improved by moving to an electronic system that is managed by the regional office.
+The current structure of the wreckfish program lends itself well to the electronic reporting system already in place for other Catch Share programs managed or hosted by the regional office (e.g., Gulf of Mexico IFQ programs, Highly Migratory Species' Bluefin Tuna Individual Bycatch Quota (IBQ) program, pilot catch share program for the Gulf Headboat Collaborative, etc.).
+Benefits of moving to an electronic system may include :

-- One database containing all program activity (e.g., landings, effort, and participation; transfers of quota shares and quota pounds; ex-vessel, share, and quota pound prices, etc.). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota pounds. - Automated share cap calculations. - Ability to more accurately match shareholder agents/contractors from permit records with shareholder accounts. - Participants able to view their transfer and landings history. - Elimination of coupons, which would:

-- Allow quota pounds to be transferred or landed in one pound increments rather than 100 and 500 lbs increments, which would eliminate loss of quota pounds due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail in coupons to the SEFSC.
+- One database containing all program activity (e.g., landings, effort, and participation; transfers of quota shares and quota lb; ex-vessel, share, and quota pound prices, etc.). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota lb. - Automated share cap calculations. - Ability to more accurately match shareholder agents/contractors from permit records with shareholder accounts. - Participants able to view their transfer and landings history. - Elimination of coupons, which would: - Allow quota lb to be transferred or landed in one pound increments rather than 100 and 500 lb increments, which would eliminate loss of quota lb due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail in coupons to the SEFSC.

-3.0 Environment
+3 Environment